 If you have a view about how big you would like your areola to be, then you can certainly be involved in the final decision and you will be able to see how much we aim to reduce your areola by before we actually perform the surgery.

 While we will take care to measure and plan for the size and shape of your areola, the way your scars heal and settle can be unpredictable, so we will not be able to guarantee any specific size or shape for your areola and sometimes some minor irregularities and asymmetries between your areolae can look more natural because no one is perfectly symmetrical with completely round areolae.

-We offer a variety of calls with the surgeons.
+We offer a variety of calls or in person consultations with the surgeons.

 ‘See & Treat’ On The Day Service